 Mobility Features: The Project's central location within Los Angeles County and proximity to the Metro Expo Culver City Station presents an opportunity to enhance mobility.
-In addition to the sustainability features described above, mobility features for the Project include:
+In addition to the sustainability features described below, mobility features for the Project include:

 - Access to multi-modal transit with connecting bike, bus, and train routes.
 The property is located southwest of the Metro Expo Culver City Station, which is the approximate center of the Expo line, connecting Downtown Los Angeles to Santa Monica.
 There is also direct access to 18 bus routes and bicycle lanes/routes. - 2.
-Bike friendly design with bicycle parking for visitors and occupants as well as flexibility to add bicycle parking for bike-share services. - 3.
-Designated parking for low-emission/zero-emission vehicles. - 4.
+Bicycle friendly design with bicycle parking for visitors and occupants. - 3.
+A potential for several designated low-emission/zero-emission vehicle parking spaces. - 4.
 Connections to the Expo bike path and Culver City and City of Los Angeles bike paths. - 5.
-Promotion of walking through a "walk to work" program in coordination with the on-site office employees and a posted neighborhood map with approximate walking distances and times to local neighborhood amenities. - 6.
-The perimeter of the Site area will incorporate the City's approved Streetscape plan which will create an attractive and inviting walkable environment.
+Promotion of walking through a "walk to work" program in coordination with the on-site office

+- employees and a posted neighborhood map with approximate walking distances and times to local neighborhood amenities. - 6.
+The perimeter of the Site will incorporate the City's approved streetscape plan to create an attractive and pedestrian friendly environment.